moorepants/dissertation/_sources/davisbicycle.txt

    The vertical acceleration is simply due to gravity when static, but can be thought of as a multiple of gravity for dynamic purposes.

-The forces and moments acting on the fork can be isolated algebrically and the fork modeled as a basic beam supported by the headset bearings (points C and D) and the forces/moments due to the ground reaction force and force applied to the handlebars were calculated and applied to points A and B.
+The forces and moments acting on the fork can be isolated algebraically and the fork modeled as a basic beam supported by the headset bearings (points C and D) and the forces/moments due to the ground reaction force and force applied to the handlebars were calculated and applied to points A and B, :ref:`Figure 22
+<firForkBeam>`.

+.. _figForkBeam:

 .. figure:: figures/davisbicycle/beam.*

-   figForkBeam
+   :width: 2.98in
+   :align: center
+   :target: _images/beam.png

-   The free body diagram of the fork under the loads shown in Figure :ref:`figBicycleForces`.
-The headset bearings at C and D are assumed to not resist moments.
+   The free body diagram of the fork under the loads shown in :ref:`Figure 21
+   <figBicycleForces>`.
+The headset bearings at C and D are assumed to not
+   resist moments.

-The following graph shows what the shear and bending moment diagrams for a 2g vertical acceleration and ~200 N force on one handlebar grip look like both from the side and the front of the bike.
+The following graph, :ref:`Figure 23 <figForkLoad>`, shows what the shear and bending moment diagrams for a 2g vertical acceleration and ~200 N force on one handlebar grip look like both from the side and the front of the bike.

+.. _figForkLoad:

 .. figure:: figures/davisbicycle/fork-load-diagram.*
    :width: 5in

-   figForkLoad
+   :align: center
+   :target: fork-load-diagram.png

    The shear and bending diagrams of the fork under a 2g acceleration and a right side handlebar load.
+Generated by ``src/davisbicycle/fork_load.py``.

 This graph shows that the bending moments and shear stresses can be of much larger magnitude than the steer torques.
 Misalignment of strain gages and the